5% better price with High Street agents

-Deciding to sell your home is, for many, one of the biggest financial undertakings we do and, rightly, a lot of thought goes into whether or not to sell, when to sell, where to move to, which schools your children will attend, what to do with redundant furniture once you move and so on.
+Deciding to sell your home is, for many, one of the biggest financial undertakings we do and, rightly, a lot of thinking goes into whether to sell, when to sell, where to move to, which schools your children will attend, what to do with redundant furniture once you move and so on.
 All important factors.
 But the most important decision you have to make when selling your home, is choosing the right agent.

 A recent study by The Advisory, an independent consumer advice group for house sellers, revealed compelling statistics to back up what we at Hunters already knew to be true – traditional high street agents achieve more viewings, more offers, and in almost three-quarters of cases, a 5% better price for your property than online-only estate agents.